New Study Touts Health Benefits of Dietary Sugar

 There was also the appropriately-named article for Medium (Listening to The American Heart Association About As Unhealthy as Listening to Tobacco Ads in the 50’s), discussing the AHA’s recent proclamation that coconut oil is as unhealthy as beef fat —- something I wrote about HERE (BTW, being asked whether coconut oil is as unhealthy as beef fat is similar to being asked whether you still beat your wife).
 Again, it’s easy to find articles touting the numerous financial conflicts within the AHA’s leadership, not to mention their researchers (HERE).

 INTERNATIONAL FORUM PONTE AL 100 ENERGY BALANCE

-This was a conference held in Cancun (Archer was the keynote speaker) that was largely about promoting sedentary lifestyle as the chief reason for the industrialized world’s burgeoning waistlines and health woes.
+Dr Archer was the keynote speaker at this Cancun conference that was largely about promoting sedentary lifestyle as the chief reason for the industrialized world’s burgeoning waistlines and health woes.
 How do I know this?
 Two reasons; firstly it was chiefly funded by COCA COLA — nuff said.
-Secondly; almost anytime you see the term “ENERGY BALANCE,” in this context, it’s secret code used by the groups promoting this point of view (I have seen it promoted in the past by both the ILSI and WRSO) indicating that lack of exercise is a far bigger health risk than what you eat.
+Secondly; almost anytime you see the term “ENERGY BALANCE,” in this context, it’s (whisper whisper) a top secret code used by the groups promoting this point of view (I have seen it promoted in the past by both the ILSI and WRSO) indicating that lack of exercise is a far bigger health risk than the garbage you might eat.

 Truthfully, you can’t other than to realize that I have nothing up my sleeves and am not trying to sell you anything.
 The one thing you can do for me is to make sure to get our site in front of those who need it most (your friends and loved ones).
 The best and easiest way to accomplish this?
 By liking, sharing, or following on FACEBOOK, of course!